deufrai/als/content/en/docs/v0.7/user-guide/preferences/output/_index.md

 caption="Web folder settings"
 width="595px"
 height="211px"
-alt="Configuration panel for web server settings, showing options for using a dedicated web folder with the path set to /home/astrogeek/als_web, server port number set to 8000, and web page refresh period set to 5 seconds." >}}
+alt="Configuration panel for web server settings, showing options for using a dedicated web folder with the path set to /home/astrogeek/als_web." >}}
 {{< /center >}}

 1. If `Use dedicated folder` is unchecked: